 IndexReloaded is a page optimizer for WordPress.

-The latest version can be downloaded here and then installed on your WordPress website.
+The latest version can be downloaded from the plugin page on wordpress.org and then installed on your WordPress website.

 License key for IndexReloaded